 There is no known cure for multiple sclerosis at this time.
 But, there are treatments that may slow the disease.
 The goal of treatment is to control symptoms and help you maintain a normal quality of life.

 Medicines are often taken long-term.
 These include:

 - Medicines to slow the disease

-- Steroids may be used to decrease the severity of attacks
+- Steroids to decrease the severity of attacks